helmuth99/GravityUI/README.md

 # Disclaimer

 Some addons have limited or no profile specific setting and some steps in the installer will overwrite them completely.
 There are warnings in place, but any loss of setting will be unrecoverable. **You have been warned**

+Please update the Weakauras with the WA-Companion app.
+[Link](https://weakauras.wtf/)

 If update change something major, we will offer instructions on what to do.